C. Richard 'Dick' Hartman

-He was a veteran of World War II and the Korean War serving with the U.S. Army Air Corp.
-Dick spent many years working for the Pennsylvania Department of Forestry from their Fayetteville, Pa., office.

-He was a member of Trinity United Church of Christ in Cashtown.

-He is survived by two children, William E. “Bill” Hartman of Hemlock, N.Y., and Joyce A. Ramirez of Haltom City, Texas; and three grandchildren, Sarah Kathleen Bay, Allison Victoria Hartman and Richard Ramirez.
+He is survived by two children, William E. “Bill” Hartman of Hemlock, N.Y. and Joyce A. Ramirez of Rhome, Texas; and three grandchildren: Sarah Kathleen Bay, Allison Victoria Hartman and Richard A. Ramirez.
 Dick was predeceased by a brother, Jay Harry Hartman.

 (0) entries